 Master DBSCAN clustering for finding arbitrary-shaped clusters and detecting outliers.
-Learn density-based clustering, parameter tuning, and implementation with scikit-learn.
+Learn density-based spatial clustering, parameter tuning, and practical implementation with scikit-learn.

 Choose your expertise level to adjust how many terms are explained.
 Beginners see more tooltips, experts see fewer to maintain reading flow.
 Hover over underlined terms for instant definitions.